-So, think about The Beatles and their famous Shea Stadium concert, specially the song I’m Down, when John Lennon plays a keyboard solo with his elbows (well, he actually destroys a keyboard with his elbows), ok, now, think about Ray Manzarek from The Doors, and songs like Light My Fire; what do they have in common?
+So, think about The Beatles and their famous Shea Stadium concert, especially the song “I’m Down”, when John Lennon plays a keyboard solo with his elbows (well, he actually destroys a keyboard with his elbows), ok, now, think about Ray Manzarek from The Doors, and songs like Light My Fire; what do they have in common?
 Well, nothing else than the brilliant sound of the Vox Continental transistor organ, which Arturia has managed to reproduce very faithfully with some cool extras.
-Lets check it out!

 A little history.